.png)

 Transportation: Bus

-Join the Design39Campus tour for a chance to see student-centered learning in action.
-Engage with Learning Experience Designers (D39C’s school leaders) and students from TK through eighth grade as we explore the campus.
-Following visits to various learning spaces, we’ll break into sessions to reflect on key questions, including:
+Join the Design39Campus tour for a chance to see learner-centered learning in action.
+Engage with Learning Experience Designers and students from TK through eighth grade as you explore the campus, then break into sessions to reflect on learner-centered shifts, learner agency, space, and exhibitions of learning.

 Transportation: Bus